Yunukas/3D-Scatter-Plot-Unity/README.md

 After file is parsed, a transition happens to the main scene.
 Plane labels are added, (XY, YZ, XZ planes)
 - Loader.cs parses the input file with a coroutine.
 This coroutine creates a thread to read the input file.
-- Spinner.cs spins the loading circle.
+- A spinning animation is played while the data is being parsed.